Siege of Vicksburg: Capture

 On July 3, Pemberton sent a note to Grant regarding the possibility of negotiations for peace.
 Grant, as he had done at Fort Donelson, first demanded unconditional surrender.
 He then reconsidered, not wanting to feed 30,000 Confederates in Union prison camps, and offered to parole all prisoners.
 Considering their destitute and starving state, he never expected them to fight again; he hoped they would carry home the stigma of defeat to the rest of the Confederacy.
 In any event, shipping that many prisoners north would have occupied his army and taken months.
 Pemberton officially surrendered his army on July 4.
 Most of the men who were paroled on July 6 were exchanged and received back into the Confederate Army on August 4, 1863, at Mobile Harbor, Alabama.
 They were back in Chattanooga, Tennessee, by September and some fought in the Battles for Chattanooga in November and against Sherman's invasion of Georgia in May 1864.
 The Confederate government protested the validity of the paroles on technical grounds and the issue was referred to Grant who, in April 1864, was general in chief of the army.
-The dispute effectively ended all further prisoner exchanges during the war except for hardship cases.
+The dispute effectively ended all further prisoner exchanges for most of the remainder of the war except for hardship cases.
+Exchanges wouldn't resume until January 1865.
 When the captured 26th, 27th, 29th, and 31st Louisiana Infantry Regiments were exchanged in 1863 and 1864, many of the paroled soldiers failed to report for duty and remained at their homes.
 Those Louisianans who returned to active duty were never again used in combat.

 Surrender was formalized by an old oak tree, "made historical by the event".
 In his Personal Memoirs, Grant described the fate of this luckless tree:

 The surrender was finalized on July 4, Independence Day, a day Pemberton had hoped would bring more sympathetic terms from the United States.
 Although the Vicksburg campaign continued with some minor actions, the fortress city had fallen and, with the surrender of Port Hudson on July 9, the Mississippi River was firmly in Union hands and the Confederacy split in two.
 President Lincoln famously announced, "The Father of Waters again goes unvexed to the sea."

 Union casualties for the battle and siege of Vicksburg were 4,835; Confederate were 32,697, of whom 29,495 had surrendered.
 The full campaign, since March 29, claimed 10,142 Union and 9,091 Confederate killed and wounded.
 In addition to the men under his command, Pemberton turned over to Grant 172 cannons and 50,000 rifles.